Learn facts about California for kids.

 3. C is for California: by Trish Madson

-Parents and caregivers, ensure that the books you read to your child suit them.
+Parents and caregivers, ensure that the books you read to your child are suitable for them.

 You can Click here to purchase the 50 States workbook on Amazon.